Fayetteville School Board selects six for first round of superintendent interviews

-FAYETTEVILLE -- The School Board narrowed its district superintendent search to six after a special meeting Saturday.
+FAYETTEVILLE -- The School Board narrowed its superintendent search to six candidates after a special meeting Saturday.

 GR Recruiting, the firm leading the process, brought board members a list of 31 candidates to evaluate.
 The six selected advanced to the first round of interviews, scheduled for next week.
 A second round of interviews is set for the week of Feb.
 13, with the new superintendent to be named after that, according to a news release from board President Nika Waitsman on Saturday.